Furnal-Equinox/virtual.furnalequinox.com/README.md

 5. Enjoy!!

-# Deploy Instructions
+# 🚀 Deploy Instructions 🚀
-***⚠️Warning: You must have access to the Netlify team in order to deploy to virtual.furnalequinox.com⚠️***
+***⚠️ Warning: You must have access to the Netlify team in order to deploy to virtual.furnalequinox.com ⚠️***

-***⚠️Warning: I have turned off automatic deploys.
-Deploys must be done via the Netlify CLI.⚠️***
+***⚠️ Warning: I have turned off automatic deploys.
+Deploys must be done via the Netlify CLI. ⚠️***

 Deployment can be handled either through Netlify's website or through the Netlify CLI.
 Triggering a deploy on the website is as simple as pressing a button.